jhipster/jhipster-sample-app-gateway/README.md

 @import '~leaflet/dist/leaflet.css';
 ```

-Note: there are still few other things remaining to do for Leaflet that we won't detail here.
+Note: There are still a few other things remaining to do for Leaflet that we won't detail here.

 For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].

-### Using angular-cli
+### Using Angular CLI

 You can also use [Angular CLI][] to generate some custom client code.